-The Company's significant accounting policies are those that affect its financial statements and are summarized in Note 3 of the consolidated financial statements for the year ended December 31, 2023.
-There have been no changes of accounting policies during the year, and no changes are expected to be adopted subsequent to the year.
+The Company's significant accounting policies are those that affect its financial statements and are summarized in Notes 2 and 3 of the consolidated financial statements for the year ended December 31, 2024.
+There have been no significant changes of accounting policies during the year, and no changes are expected to be adopted subsequent to the year.